gitkraken/vscode-gitlens/README.md

 - the ability to change the current base branch or reference when computing the file or line history
 - (file history only) a toggle to follow renames across the current file
 - (file history only) a toggle to show commits from all branches rather than just from the current base branch or reference
+- merge conflict status when applicable
+  - **Merge Changes** &mdash; show comparisons with the common base of the current and incoming changes to aid in resolving the conflict by making it easier to see where changes originated

 ---